Because tests called the free T4 blood test and TBG blood tests are now available, the T3RU test is rarely used these days.

 This test is done to check your thyroid function.
 Thyroid function depends on the action of many different hormones, including thyroid-stimulating hormone (TSH), T3, and T4.

-This test helps see how much thyroxin binding globulin (TBG) is available.
+This test helps check the amount of T3 that thyroxin binding globulin (TBG) is able to bind.
 TBG is a protein that carries most of the T3 and T4 in the blood.

 Your provider may recommend a T3RU test if you have signs of a thyroid disorder, including: